Skip to main content

 3. Create the cross-chain signer

-createCrossChainEvmSigner returns a signer that looks like a normal EVM signer to x402 — but every signature is produced by the dWallet, paid for with USDC on Sui:
+createCrossChainEvmSigner returns a signer that looks like a normal EVM signer to x402 — its address is the dWallet’s, resolved from the verifier, and every signature is produced by the dWallet, paid for with USDC on Sui:

 client.ts